A WEEK OF UPS AND DOWNS; WIND, RAIN AND SNOW

 THURSDAY we are watching what looks like the best chance for accumulating snow locally with yet another clipper system.
 Both the GFS and Euro are locked on with subtle differences in timing, but much bigger differences in strength.
 The GFS is notably stronger with the system and has more snow associated with it in the neighborhood of 2-5" of snow.
 The Euro is more moisture starved and is in the 1-2" range.

-A look at the 50 members of the European Ensemble (50 different runs of the model with slightly initial conditions) are all pretty aligned with snow accumulation late Thursday into Friday. a 10:1 mean is a little over half and inch, but since this snow will be light and fluffy, you can probably double this amount for a more realistic model average of about 1"+.
-It's not a whole lot but it is something to watch.
+A look at the 50 members of the European Ensemble (50 different runs of the model with slightly initial conditions) are all pretty aligned with snow accumulation late Thursday into Friday.
+A 10:1 mean is a little over half an inch, but since this snow will be light and fluffy, you can probably double this amount for a more realistic model average of about 1"+.
+It's not much, but it is something to watch.

-The GFS ensemble is about 1" of snow locally as well so for now, we aren't looking at a whole lot of excitement.
+The GFS ensemble has about 1" of snow locally, so for now, we aren't expecting much in the way of snow the next 10 days.

 If you love a week of a variety in the weather, this will certainly be an interesting one.
-The good news is aside from the wind Tuesday night/Wednesday morning, most of the numerous storm systems this week do not appear to be too impactful as of now.
-With clippers in particular the systems can change somewhat dramatically, so we will need to watch them closely.
+The good news is, aside from the wind Tuesday night/Wednesday morning, most of the fast moving systems this week do not appear to be too impactful.
+With the clippers in particular, systems can change somewhat dramatically, so we will need to watch them closely.

 Have a wonderful week everyone!